An Open Letter (of promise)

 Educate yourself in history, politics and economics.
-The United Front for Peace in Prisons Statement of Principles is a good place to start.
+The United Front for Peace in Prisons (UFPP) Statement of Principles is a good place to start.
 Peace, Unity, Growth, Internationalism, Independence is a sound formula for success.
 If you are reading this it is not by accident.
-Mankind in order to survive will have to reach for the starts at some point.
+Mankind, in order to survive, will have to reach for the stars at some point.
 But first we must refine ourselves in the furnace of evolution.
-If we humans as a species can cooperate with each other in time we will cross the threshold.
+If we humans as a species can cooperate with each other, in time we will cross the threshold.
 It starts with the man in the cell next to you or across the way.
 Peace.

 A reformed Nazi

-MIM(Prisons) adds: We print this as a testament to the strength of the AEH, the UFPP, and especially the anti-imperialist prison movement that inspires those from all sorts of backwards lumpen mentalities to become arbiters of revolutionary unity and change.
+MIM(Prisons) adds: We print this as a testament to the strength of the AEH, the UFPP, and especially the anti-imperialist prison movement that inspires those who've held all sorts of backwards lumpen mentalities to become arbiters of revolutionary unity and change.